midhunhk/mhkonline/README.md

 <img src="https://raw.githubusercontent.com/midhunhk/mhkonline/main/source/graphics/site_icon.png" alt="icon" />
 An archived copy of my personal website created back in 2005-2006 and was hosted on GeoCities.com.

-_It was a pain to upload few files at a time using file browser over dial up internet connection._
+_It was a pain to upload only few files at a time using file browser over dial up internet connection._

 The sources were thought to be lost, until discovered from an old hard disk backup.
 It is structured as microsites with each one having a different theme and layout.